Families are the No. 1 priority in Community Regional Medical Center's Neonatal Intensive Care Unit (NICU).

-In our Level 3 neonatal intensive care unit (NICU) families are our No. 1 priority.
-While we can provide the highest levels of sophisticated neonatal care, we know that nothing can replace the love and support of family.
-That's why we've designed our 84-bed, Level 3 NICU with families in mind.
+But while we can provide the highest levels of sophisticated neonatal care, we know nothing can replace the love and support of family.
+That's why we've designed our Level 3 NICU with families in mind.

 When I was expecting triplets, my girlfriend told me for the sake of the babies, I needed to deliver at Community Regional because of their great NICU.
 She was right; it was the best place for me and my babies to be.-Marci delivered Landry, Cayden & Emmi nearly six weeks early.

-Our rating as a Level 3 NICU means we are licensed by the state to care for some of the sickest infants and offer around-the-clock care.
-Our care team includes nurses, respiratory therapists, physical and speech therapists and dieticians, who are all specially trained to treat critically ill babies.
-We have a qualified physicians and nurse practitioners in the hospital 24 hours a day.
-Our care team is available to respond immediately to any emergency.
+Our care team of nurses, respiratory, physical, speech therapists and dieticians, are all specially trained to treat critically ill babies.
+We have qualified physicians and nurse practitioners in the hospital 24 hours a day.
+And our care team is available to respond immediately to any emergency.

 Our lactation consultant works closely with mothers to help them maintain optimum breast milk production and achieve successful breast feeding.
 Our physical and speech therapists work closely with our babies to promote optimum growth and facilitate the achievement of developmental milestones.